 Associate Director of Career Relations

-Victoria joined the CDC in January 2012, bringing with her a love for learning and passion for change.
-Victoria also brings 31 years of management experience in telecommunications and aerospace to the Career Development Center.
+Dr. Victoria Walker Morris joined the CDC in January 2012, bringing with her a love for learning and passion for change.
+She also brings over 20 years of management experience in Business Management, Human Resources, and Education to the Career Development Center.
 Her responsibilities in the CDC include overseeing all projects and initiatives to powerfully serve our students and alumni.
-Victoria’s background includes a B.S., M.S. in Gerontology from USC, and an M.B.A. from University of LaVerne.
-Victoria also taught business courses at the University of Phoenix for eight years.
-She is continuing her passion for education as a Ph.D. student in Chapman University’s College of Educational Studies where her focus is on issues for Native Americans.

 What Victoria likes best about Chapman University is the camaraderie among the caring faculty and staff.
-Victoria enjoys reading, music, travel, and spending time with her grandson.
-Victoria was born on the Gila River reservation in Arizona and is part of the Pima Indian tribe.
+She enjoys reading, music, traveling, and spending time with her grandson, Matthew.
+Victoria is an enrolled member of the Gila River Indian Community in Phoenix, Arizona and is part of the Akimel O’Odham (Pima) tribe.